By Maggie Block

 **I am not recommending Telgemeier’s most recent book Ghosts, in part because I haven’t read it yet.
 But also because it has received criticism for exploring two Chicana girl’s relationship with the Day of the Dead in a very inauthentic way.
 I hope to explore this topic further in a future post, it’s a bit off-topic for this post, but I wanted to acknowledge this issue and not ignore it.

-Maggie Block is the Teen Services Librarian at the Skyway Library.
+Maggie Block is a South End-area Teen Services Librarian.
 She is very new to the Seattle area – she only moved up here in late August of 2015.
 She hopes to use this column as an opportunity to recommend amazing books that reflect the South Seattle community back to its young readers.
-While her expertise as a youth librarian in the Skyway community will help when writing these pieces, she writes these articles on her own time, and the opinions she expresses are purely hers and in no way reflect KCLS or anyone else they employ.
+While her expertise as a youth librarian in the community will help when writing these pieces, she writes these articles on her own time, and the opinions she expresses are purely hers and in no way reflect KCLS or anyone else they employ.